-Testimony, meetings with legislators, and advocacy strategy in late 2019 were part of 2020 preparation.
-In December, leaders from 21 APA chapters across the country discussed policy and developed strategy for advancing critical issues through workshops, trainings, and lessons learned from the past year.
+Testimony, meetings with legislators, and advocacy strategy in late 2019 were part of the 2020 preparation.
+In December, leaders from 21 APA chapters across the country discussed policy and developed strategies for advancing critical issues through workshops, training, and lessons learned from the past year.

 Here are three trending issues for planners engaging state elected officials this year:

 The trend of state legislation creating incentives for, or mandating, local housing reform continues into 2020.
 Some measures target housing costs, while others enable or require changes to local zoning.
 Bills enacted in 2019 paved the way for expanding these ideas across the country.